If it hasn’t happened to you yet, give it time – it will. If you love chatting on Omegle, eventually you will get banned.

 Users can be paired by common interests, and the “Dorm Chat” feature requires that users prove they have a “.edu” email address, enabling them to chat with their fellow students.

 Since 2010, Omegle has featured a video chat function as well as a text chat function.
-Also, according to the terms of service, the minimum age of an Omegle user is restricted to 13.
+Also, according to the terms of service you must be at least 18 in order to use Omegle, the minimum age is restricted to 13 with parental permission.

 Consenting adults can exchange sexually explicit images over Omegle without violating the terms of service and getting banned.
 The “all-ages” version is monitored by image-recognition software to shut down adult content like nudity.